-Does your hospital employ a “push” or “pull” approach when it comes to patient placement?
+Does your facility employ a “push” or “pull” approach when it comes to patient placement in hospitals in order to increase hospital efficiency?

 That was the subject of the 4th session in our webinar series entitled: “7 Ways to Master Operational Efficiencies in Your Hospital” hosted by Maria Romano, Clinical Product Consultant at TeleTracking.

-The notion of pull vs. push is an important concept when it comes to effectively placing patients — and in order to understand the concept, one must first know the difference of the definitions.
+The notion of pull vs. push is an important concept when it comes to hospital efficiency and effectively placing patients — and in order to understand the concept, one must first know the difference of the definitions.

 So why are these definitions important?
-The pull methodology significantly improves the flow of patients through the system and is based on principles of “lean methodology“, whereas the push methodology detracts from it.
-The pull methodology focuses on the the following principles:
+The pull methodology significantly improves patient flow through the system and is based on principles of “lean methodology“, whereas the push methodology detracts from it.
+The pull methodology focuses on the following principles:

 This type of methodology begins and ends with the patient who best defines and determines the value of care.
-To create value for patients, it’s important for hospitals to focus on improving flow, applying pull and striving for perfection.
+To create value for patients, it’s important for hospitals to focus on improving patient flow, applying pull and striving for perfection in hospital efficiency.

 The following chart outlines how pull vs. push affects patient placement: